arogozhnikov/einops/README.md

 Best ways to contribute are

 - spread the word about `einops`
-- if you like explaining things, alternative tutorials are welcome
+- if you like explaining things, more tutorials/tear-downs of implementations is welcome
-- translating examples in languages other than English is also a good idea
+- tutorials in other languages are very welcome
+- do you have project/code example to share?
+Let me know in github discussions
-- use `einops` in your code and papers!
+- use `einops` in your papers!

 ## Supported python versions